 Job engine sputters, optimism remains

 The German startup landscape is resilient and optimistic despite the economic downturn.
-Although the average number of employees in startups has fallen slightly – from 18.9 per cent to 16.7 per cent – the belief in an improved business situation by the end of 2025 remains unbroken.
-An impressive majority of almost 80 per cent of startup founders expect a positive development.
+Although the average number of employees in startups has fallen slightly – from 18.9% to 16.7% – the belief in an improved business situation by the end of 2025 remains unbroken.
+An impressive majority of almost 80% of startup founders expect a positive development.

-In response to persistent financing bottlenecks, the focus of many startups has shifted: Away from rapid growth and towards sustainable profitability.
-Currently, 78.8 per cent of startups have profitability as their primary goal, compared to 54 per cent who are aiming for rapid growth.
-This pragmatic approach is also reflected in an increasing focus on business customers (B2B), whose share of revenue has risen to 74.7 per cent.
+In response to persistent financing bottlenecks, the focus of many start-ups has shifted: Away from fast growth and towards sustainable profitability.
+Currently, 78.8% of startups set profitability as their primary goal, compared to 54% who aim for rapid growth.
+This pragmatic approach is also reflected in an increasing focus on business customers (B2B), whose share of revenue has risen to 74.7%.

 Sustainability and internationality as fixed parameters

-Despite the economic challenges, German start-ups are unwavering in their commitment to environmental sustainability.
-Self-assignment to the green economy has risen slightly to 48.1 per cent.
-Internationality is also a defining characteristic: English is the working language in over a third of startups, which emphasises the global character and openness of the sector.
+Despite the economic challenges, German start-ups remain unwavering in their commitment to environmental sustainability.
+Self-assignment to the green economy has risen slightly to 48.1%.
+Internationality is also a defining characteristic: English is the working language in over a third of startups, which underlines the global character and openness of the sector.

 The central role of universities

-Start-ups specialising in DeepTech are playing an increasingly important role in the transformation of the German economy.
+Start-ups that specialize in DeepTech are playing an increasingly important role in the transformation of the German economy.
 They transfer the latest research findings into marketable products and technologies, which is made possible not least by the support of universities.
-The proportion of such companies is a stable 11.4 per cent.
+The proportion of such companies is a stable 11.4 percent.

 Despite the many positive developments, the need for improved cooperation opportunities with established companies remains a critical point.
-Only 37.5 per cent of start-ups see good opportunities here, which is a clear call to politicians to create framework conditions and incentives for more intensive cooperation.
+Only 37.5% of start-ups see good opportunities here, which is a clear call to politicians to create framework conditions and incentives for more intensive cooperation.

-The startups agree that a strong future requires progressive digitalisation of administration and a more flexible labour market.
+The start-ups agree: a strong future requires progressive digitalization of administration and a more flexible labour market.
 Access to capital is also crucial, with the European capital market playing a key role.
-A stronger IPO market could open up new opportunities here and further fuel innovation.
+A stronger IPO market could open up new opportunities here and further boost innovation.

 The full report is available here.